Drug DWI vs Marijuana DWI in Dallas, Texas: What's Different and What's the Same?

 Scientific clarity Varies Extremely weak

-• No accepted THC impairment level
+• No acceptable THC impairment level

 • Blood THC levels do not correlate reliably with driving impairment